-The Art at the Start project aims to publish high quality research as the project progresses and we will flag it up here as we go along.
+The Art at the Start project aims to publish high quality research as the project progresses and we will flag up publications here as we go along.

 Evaluating Create Together